dsplaisted/strongnamer/README.md

 #### Important

-You'll need to modify the StrongNamer reference so consumer projects (even Tests project) will run the [StrongNamer] magic when they run.
+You'll need to modify the StrongNamer reference so consumer projects (even Tests projects) will run the [StrongNamer] magic when they run.
 Example:
 ``` xml
     <!--The PrivateAssets must not be removed.
 You can use anything but all/build-->